-The EOWC so lues its to rong relation to ip with the Province and we undertone the importance of working collaborative ly in order to create a word-clasing health care to em.
+The EOWC is lues its to rong relations ip with the Province and we undert and the importance of working collaborative ly in order to create a word-clas health care to em.
 The EOWC remains committed to being the Government's municipal to ice and expert.
-As co-funders and the rivided rivided representation of the committee to provide meaningful input into health care planning and local operations.
+As co-funders and the rivided rivided representation of the province of the rong relations are to receive the rong relations and the rong relations are to remain and local operations.